oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/templates/base/src/token.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/cli/templates/base/src/token.ts)

-The code is a script that demonstrates how to use the `@oxygenium/web3` library to interact with a smart contract deployed on the Alephium blockchain.
+The code is a script that demonstrates how to use the `@oxygenium/web3` library to interact with a smart contract deployed on the Oxygenium blockchain.
 Specifically, the script withdraws tokens from a `TokenFaucet` contract and prints the latest state of the contract.

 The script first imports necessary libraries such as `Deployments` from `@oxygenium/cli`, `web3`, `Project`, and `DUST_AMOUNT` from `@oxygenium/web3`, and `testNodeWallet` from `@oxygenium/web3-test`.
 It also imports `configuration` from `../oxygenium.config` and `TokenFaucet` and `Withdraw` from `../artifacts/ts`.